IbrahimYang/Hybrid-neural-networks/README.md

 You can download our paper at https://www.nature.com/articles/s41467-022-30964-7

-Now, we update a trianing framework and code temporal for HNN, making us can easliy build your own HNNs model. https://github.com/openBII/HNN
+Now, our lab updates a new trianing framework and code temporal for HNN, making us can easliy build your own HNNs model. https://github.com/openBII/HNN

 ## HSN: hybrid sensing network now is available